How to combat sleep deprivation in EMS

 A leading cause of death

-I think back to my old days on the road, first working 24-hour shifts.
-I remember one shift responding to 33 calls in 24 hours, 11 after midnight.
-I remember as this was the busiest shift I ever had.
+For example, I think back to my old days on the road, working 24-hour shifts.
+I remember one shift where I responded to 33 calls in 24 hours, 11 after midnight.
+I remember it as the busiest shift I ever had.

-Way back in the very old days, when ambulances also transported bodies to funeral homes, following a very busy shift I recall getting a frantic call at 7:00 AM from a funeral director, demanding to know where his dead person was.
+Back when ambulances transported bodies to funeral homes, I remember getting a frantic 7 a.m. call from a funeral director, demanding to know where his dead person was.

-I've investigated many a collision where the only explanation — but one that cannot be proven and is rarely admitted to — is that the operator fell asleep.
-I have also seen many in the EMS field work multiple jobs, 90-100 hours a week, every week.
+I’ve made errors due to exhaustion, I’ve been sleepy behind the wheel, land I’ve ikely fallen asleep behind the wheel.
+I've investigated many a collision where the only explanation — one that cannot be proven and is rarely admitted to — is that the operator fell asleep.
+I have also seen many in the EMS field work multiple jobs, putting 90 or 100 hours week after week.

-Many states are looking at creating or strengthening laws that punish drivers who drive while overly tired/exhausted.
-I'm not sure this is the best answer but I am sure that it will come.
+Many states are looking at creating or strengthening laws that punish those who drive while overly tired/exhausted.

-The report goes on to say that neither opening the windows nor turning up the stereo will help.
+The ABC report point out that neither opening the windows nor turning up the stereo will help.
 These were my two most common strategies.
-They did state that coffee (caffeine) will help but only for a period of time.
+It says caffeine can work but only for so long..

-Fore knowledge can take a claim of negligence and turn it to gross negligence.
-Partners should watch out for each other and should speak up.
-Be aware of long shifts and the off-duty activities that may impact sleep.
+Partners should watch out for each other and should speak up, and acknowledge long shifts and off-duty activities that may impact sleep.